chris/elm-lambda-oauth-boilerplate/README.md

 # Elm Lambda OAuth Boilerplate

-This repo is a mono-repo, containing both the frontend and backend code for a basic boilerplate that does OAuth for an Elm application, using an AWS Lambda function for the OAuth callback handler.
+This repo is a mono-repo, containing both the frontend and backend code for a basic boilerplate that does OAuth for an [Elm](http://elm-lang.org/) application, using an [AWS Lambda](https://aws.amazon.com/lambda/) function for the OAuth callback handler.

+Please note I'm still new to Elm (feel free to provide feedback or PR's).
+This is not meant to be production code, but shows the feasibility of this approach.
+I wanted to explore the idea of a super low-cost, low traffic application.
+By hosting the frontend code on S3, that's extremely cheap, and then the use of a Lambda function essentially makes the backend free (less than 1 million requests per month is free).

 This sample uses Strava as the OAuth provider.